Z-8Bit/Firefox/README.md

 3. Vertical Tabs inspired by [FF-vertical-tabs](https://git.sr.ht/~ranmaru/ff-vertical-tabs)

+4. Tabs Below URL-Bar inspired by [NetherSpark's UserChromecss](https://github.com/Netherspark/Firefox-CSS)

-<b>Massive thanks to my friend [ZtereoHype](https://github.com/ZtereoHYPE) for his help in the Bottom Safari Tabs CSS, this wouldn't have been possible without him.</b>
+<b>Massive thanks to my friend [ZtereoHype](https://github.com/ZtereoHYPE) for his help in the Bottom Safari Tabs CSS and other fixes, this wouldn't have been possible without him.</b>

+## Related projects of mine:
+-- [OceanBliss](https://github.com/Z-8Bit/oceanbliss) : A simple and fast startpage with big buttons.
+- [TreeBreeze](https://github.com/Z-8Bit/treebreeze) : A Startpage with a unique z-flex and To-Do List features.
+- [CloudySnowflake](https://github.com/Z-8Bit/cloudysnowflake) : A Startpage with a unique z-flex and To-Do List features.
+(Alternate Colour of TreeBreeze.)
+- [SimplySucculent](https://github.com/Z-8Bit/cloudysnowflake) : A minimal startpage with search and shortcuts.